way5/tinyUPS/README.md

 ```
 http://tinyUPS_ip_address/command?key=154aae95aa657fc37e0fa7e712dd7856
 ```
+ -->

+ After successful setup it is highly recommended to change the `AP key` and generate the `device serial number`.
+Both option values and corresponding controls you can find in `Settings` -> `Security` tab and `SNMP` tab respectively.

 ## **+ DEVELOPMENT**<a id="#development"></a>

 ### - DRIVERS<a id="drivers"></a>
 There are the following functions that must be implemented by every UPS driver: `upsDriverInit, upsDriverLoop, upsDriverDeinit`.
 You may also wish to look at the driver for thermistor (currently this is 1k M52A), it may need some changes.
 Depends on which thermistor you'll be using.